mesosphere/dcos-docs-site/pages/1.11/overview/design/overlay/index.md

 ![Software architecture for DC/OS overlay control plane.](/1.11/img/overlay-fig-2.png)

-*Figure 2 - Software architecture for DC/OS overlay control plane*
+Figure 2.
+Software architecture for DC/OS overlay control plane

 Figure 2 describes the software architecture that we will implement to build a control plane for the DC/OS overlay.
 The blocks in orange are the missing pieces that have to be built.
 Below, we describe each of the missing pieces and functionality that they provide.